shadrach-tayo/InsightJournalTemplate/docs/index.md

 ---
 title: The Importance of Open Access in Scientific Publications
 subtitle: A Template for MyST Markdown Articles in the Insight Journal
+abstract: |
+  This document describes a new algorithm implemented using the Insight Toolkit ITK (www.itk.org).
+The code of the algorithm is written following the ITK CodingStyle as described in the directory ITK/Documentation/Style.pdf.

+  This paper is accompanied with the source code, input data, parameters and output data that the authors used for validating the algorithm described in this paper.
+This adheres to the fundamental principle that scientific publications must facilitate reproducibility of the reported results.
 authors:
   - name: Galileo Galilei
     email: galileo@pisa.university